 What is a Certified Addiction Medicine Specialist?

 Certified addiction medicine specialists are physicians who demonstrate the requisite knowledge and skills to provide prevention, screening, intervention, and treatment for substance use and addiction with education, experience, and examination.
 In addition, addiction medicine specialists can recognize and treat the psychiatric and physical complications of addiction.
-There are also clinicians (non-physicians) who can be certified addiction medicine specialists and serve as part of the care team.
 These providers offer value to colleagues, employers, patients, and communities as there is a growing need for specialists who can treat the unique challenges of persons managing the disease of addiction.

 ASAM’s Standards of Care for the Addiction Specialist Physician details the expectations for professionalism and practice of an addiction specialist.